Independence

 The Armenian refugees from Baku evacuated to Krasnovodsk, Turkmenistan, in January, 1990

-In January 1990, the Azerbaijan capital of Baku exploded into chaos and anarchy.
-The extremists from the Popular Front of Azerbaijan in fact seized the power, making extermination or expulsion of the Armenians their banner.
-From January 10, mass pogroms took place, resulting in the slaughter of hundreds.
-Many Armenians were shot, burned alive, raped, and tortured in barbaric fashion.
-Hundreds of thousands of refugees then flooded Armenia.
+In January 1990, the Azerbaijani capital of Baku descended into chaos and anarchy.
+Extremists from the Popular Front of Azerbaijan effectively seized power, openly calling for the extermination or expulsion of Armenians.
+Beginning on January 10, mass pogroms broke out.
+Hundreds of Armenians were murdered—shot, burned alive, raped, or tortured with unimaginable brutality.

 The Sovereignty of Armenia proclaimed